Singapore starts countdown to elections, forms panel for constituencies

 “The current administration has been actively thinking about not just short-term issues but also long-term challenges that the economy faces,” said Jeff Ng, an economist at Continuum Economics.

-Lee’s People’s Action Party (PAP) has dominated Singapore politics over the five decades since the republic’s independence, winning all elections with significant majorities and facing no real challenges to its power.
+Lee’s People’s Action Party (PAP) has dominated politics over the five decades since the republic’s independence, winning all elections with significant majorities.

-In the 2015 elections, the PAP won about 69.9 percent of the vote, more than its worst-ever showing of 60.1 percent in the previous election in 2011.
+In the last election, in 2015, the PAP won about 69.9 percent of the vote, an improvement on its worst-ever showing of 60.1 percent in the previous election in 2011.

-Finance Minister Heng Swee Keat was promoted in April to deputy prime minister, strengthening expectations that he will take over as the next leader of the wealthy city-state.
+Finance Minister Heng Swee Keat was promoted in April to deputy prime minister, strengthening expectations that he will take over as the next leader.

 “Obviously, there have been succession plans set.
 When Heng Swee Keat was appointed deputy PM, he was given more responsibility and is seen by many as the face of the next generation leadership,” Ng said.

-The former central banker is seen by analysts as a “safe pair of hands”, especially given one of Singapore’s most immediate challenges is keeping its open economy on an even keel in the face of rising protectionism and trade disputes between global powers.
+The former central banker is seen by analysts as a safe pair of hands, especially given one of Singapore’s most immediate challenges is keeping its open economy on an even keel in the face of rising protectionism and trade disputes between global powers.

+The PAP faces no real challenge to its power.
+It has never seen its vote share drop below 60 percent and it holds all but six of 89 elected seats in parliament.

+This year, the leader of Singapore’s only opposition party with members in parliament, the Workers’ Party, said there was a risk it could lose all its seats.

 Prime Minister Lee had previously hinted elections could come as soon as this year.

-In 2015, Lee convened the boundary committee about four months before a general election in September.
+In 2015, Lee convened the boundary committee about four months before a general election that September.

 The elections department, which falls under Lee’s office, said the committee would be chaired by the secretary to the prime minister.